 Buck graduated Magna Cum Laude from Florida International University earning a Bachelor of Science degree in HIM and earned an Associate of Arts degree in business administration.
 Buck is credentialed as a registered health information administrator and is also a licensed healthcare risk manager.

 Buck is the president of Health Information Management Associates, Inc. Go to www.himassociates.net for more information.

-Medical necessity training handbook for physicians
+Medical necessity training handbook for nurses and hospital staff

 Introduction